AGitmit/Checkmarx-Splunk-Addon/README.md

 # Contact me
 Found a bug? want to request a new feature? missing data?
 API updated?
 You can contact me at: amitngithub23@gmail.com
-You can also contact me straight from Github.